Skip to content

 Heliospheric Physics

-The Heliospheric Physics programme focuses on the development, operation and scientific use of visible‑light imaging instruments that observe the solar wind, outer corona and inner heliosphere.
-We design and support space‑based imagers and exploit their data to advance heliophysics and improve space‑weather forecasting capabilities.
+The Heliospheric Physics programme focuses on the development, operation and scientific use of visible light imaging instruments that observe the Sun’s outer corona and inner heliosphere.
+We design, build and provide post-launch support for space based imagers such as the Heliospheric Imagers of NASA’s STEREO mission as well as exploiting their data to advance solar system science and improve space weather forecasting capabilities.

-PUNCH constellation of four satellites that will study how the Sun’s corona.
+Schematic of the PUNCH constellation -four satellites that are studying how the Sun’s corona (outer atmosphere) evolves into the heliosphere (the solar wind).
 Credit: Image Courtesy of Southwest Research Institute

 Programme Aims

-Our aim is to deliver innovative imaging technologies and scientific insight that deepen our understanding of the Sun’s influence on the heliosphere and Earth.
-The programme supports missions that observe coronal mass ejections, solar wind structures and other solar‑driven phenomena that impact both exploration science and the resilience of modern technological systems.
+Our aim is to deliver innovative imaging technologies and scientific insight that deepen our understanding of the Sun’s influence on the heliosphere and planets therein such as Earth.
+The programme supports missions that observe solar-driven phenomena such coronal mass ejections and other solar wind structures impact both exploration science and the resilience to space weather of modern technological systems.

 Our Work

-We provide expertise across mission design, instrument development and scientific data exploitation to support heliospheric physics research and space‑weather services.
+We provide expertise across mission and instrument design, instrument development and post-launch support, and scientific data exploitation to support solar system research and space weather services.

-We design, develop and provide post‑launch support for space‑based instruments that image the solar wind and heliosphere in visible light.
-This includes involvement across mission planning, instrumentation design, production, testing and operational support.
+We design and develop space based instruments that image the outer corona and heliosphere in visible light.
+This includes involvement across mission planning, instrument design, manufacture, testing and post-launch support.

 Scientific research

-Our scientific research uses data from heliospheric imagers to study coronal mass ejections, solar‑wind evolution and heliospheric structures, supporting both fundamental heliophysics and applied space‑weather forecasting.
-The programme contributes to national and international efforts to understand solar‑driven hazards affecting Earth.
+Our scientific research uses data from coronal and heliospheric imagers, alongside other heliophysics instrumentation, to study the evolution of coronal mass ejections, and other coronal and heliospheric structures, supporting both fundamental heliophysics and applied space weather forecasting.
+The programme contributes to national and international efforts to understand solar driven hazards affecting Earth.

 Innovation in heliospheric imaging

-We advance new approaches and technologies for visible‑light imaging of the outer corona and inner heliosphere.
-This includes improving sensitivity, modelling, and data‑analysis techniques used to monitor dynamic solar activity.
+We advance innovative approaches for visible light imaging of the outer corona and inner heliosphere.
+This includes improving instrument performance such as sensitivity via, for example, sophisticated modelling, well as developing improved data analysis techniques used to monitor dynamic solar activity.

 Close up of one of the camera electronics boxes.
 Credit: STFC